Disintegrating Exoplanets: Creating Size Constraints by Statistically Peering Through the Debris: Results Discussion

 \subsubsection{Kepler-1520b}

 When looking at Figure \ref{kepviolin1}, we can see that during the transit, there is a difference in the shape between the observed flux and the joint function due to the elongated tails in the observed flux.
 This is due to the Rayleigh component having an abrupt truncation at one end, and a long, continually decreasing tail on the other.
 This is different than the observed fluxes, which appears to have segments where the counts stay constant as the flux decreases.
-Even though that this is due to a shortcoming of the Rayleigh distribution and is an area for future research using more flexible functions to fit the astrophysical variation, the Rayleigh and Gaussian convolution still describes the general width and extent of the measured flux.
+This is due to a shortcoming of using the Rayleigh distribution and is an area for future research using more flexible functions to fit the astrophysical variation.
+However, the Rayleigh and Gaussian convolution still describes the general width and extent of the measured flux.

-Additionally, in the violin plot on the right of Figure \ref{kepviolin1}, we should expect that the Rayleigh component of the joint function is a Delta function centered around flux = 1 during out-of-transit phases, but this isn't what what we see in this plot.
-Instead, in the slices surrounding the in-transit phase, we can see a widening of the Rayleigh component of the joint function.
-The most likely cause of the variation of this Rayleigh component is a small preceding dust trail and a longer dust tail behind Kepler-1520b, confirming our predictions from Figure \ref{kepfig1}.
+Additionally, in the violin plot on the right of Figure \ref{kepviolin1}, we should expect that the Rayleigh component of the joint function is a Delta function centered around flux = 1 during out-of-transit phases, but instead we find that the variability of the lightcurve extends into the assumed out of transit phases, from $Phase = -0.15$ to $Phase = 0.17$.
+The most likely cause of the variation of this Rayleigh component is a small preceding dust trail and a longer dust tail behind Kepler-1520b, revealing additional variability in the system not detected in previous analysis of the lightcurves.

-In Figure \ref{kepviolin2}, we are looking at the distribution of values for $\mu_R$, or the maximum of the Rayleigh component of our joint function.
-We're studying this result within our posterior distribution as the in-transit slices, where there is astrophysical variation, should be dominated by this Rayleigh component.
+Figure \ref{kepfig3} shows the distribution of values for $\mu_R$, or the maximum of the Rayleigh component of our joint function. $\mu_R$ deviates significantly at the points from $Phase = -0.15$ to $Phase = 0.17$.
 We can see that everywhere that there is astrophysical variation, as indicated by a widening of the Rayleigh component from a delta function, the maximum of $\mu_R$ goes well above unity.
 This means that our assumptions that the transit is well-described by a Rayleigh and that the flux will decrease more than the increase from forward scattering during transit are flawed, as we should expect this value to go down during transit of the planet and the dust tails.